Manfrin92/next-tutorial/README.md

 ## Chapter 6

 1. Setting DB - did a little differently than the tutorial, I'm using local microsoft sql server (the seed.js was updated to accomodate that scenario)

+## Chapter 7

+1. Entire page as an async component

+2. Fetching and displaying data for async server component